 You’re Ready to Move On.
 What’s the Next Step Up From QuickBooks?

-Aviva Biology Services — a pioneer in the development of antibody detection to determine causes of cancer and degenerative diseases — realized QuickBooks couldn’t meet its multi-subsidiary needs when it acquired another biotech firm.
+Aviva Biology Services—a pioneer in the development of antibody detection to determine causes of cancer and degenerative diseases—realized QuickBooks couldn’t meet its multisubsidiary needs when it acquired another biotech firm.

 Similarly, Dyla LLC, maker of Forto coffee shots and Stur flavor enhancers, noticed running two separate businesses on QuickBooks wasn’t sustainable as it grew.
 Staff were spending too much time in spreadsheets synchronizing inventory.
-The manufacturer switched from QuickBooks to NetSuite
+The manufacturer switched from QuickBooks to NetSuite.

-Once people realize that QuickBooks is holding the company back, the next step is to evaluate and select a more powerful option — one of the most common solutions is a cloud-based ERP system.
-This can sound like a daunting prospect for some given ERP’s reputation for being best used with large-scale projects and by large companies.
-However, today’s ERP platforms allow companies to start small and add functionality as they grow by incorporating modules like inventory management, customer relationship management (CRM), financial management and human capital management.
+Once people realize that QuickBooks is holding the company back, the next step is to evaluate and select a more powerful option—one of the most common solutions is a cloud-based ERP system.
+This can sound like a daunting prospect for some, given ERP’s reputation for being best used with large-scale projects and by large companies.
+However, today’s ERP platforms allow companies to start small and add functionality as they grow by incorporating modules like inventory managementcustomer relationship management (CRM)financial management, and human capital management.

 NetSuite, for example, has created the SuiteSuccess methodology to get businesses up and running on ERP in 100 days or less.
 The Financials First solution focuses on core financial management with preconfigured reports and dashboards for roles like controller and CFO.
 Once in place, companies can expand their use of the software at their own pace.

 With a comprehensive ERP system in place, businesses can ditch onerous manual processes in favor of automation, freeing up staff for analysis and tasks that grow profits.
-Reports generated from the platforms include drill down capabilities and they deliver insights into the entire organization across financial, sales, employee, customer and product data.
+Reports generated from the platforms include drill-down capabilities and they deliver insights into the entire organization across financial, sales, employee, customer, and product data.
 When you evaluate QuickBooks against an ERP solution, you’ll see that an ERP platform eliminates the need for multiple point solutions and integrations that fail.
-Its intuitive and flexible customization platform lets customers adapt the system to their unique needs while offering industry leading practices baked in.
+Its intuitive and flexible customization platform lets customers adapt the system to their unique needs while offering industry-leading practices baked in.

-Determining how and when to move off of QuickBooks can be a daunting task.
+Determining how and when to move off of QuickBooks can be daunting.
 Some businesses launch their company on an ERP system, but for most it becomes a matter of determining when and how QuickBooks is holding them back from growth and new opportunities and markets.
 Any one of the above signs can be reason enough to make the move.
 Many find that they wish they had moved off of QuickBooks earlier.
-Others move from QuickBooks to another interim solution only to discover later that the new solution still doesn’t fit their needs forcing them, once again, to upgrade to a full ERP suite.
+Others move from QuickBooks to another interim solution only to discover later that the new solution still doesn’t fit their needs, forcing them, once again, to upgrade to a full ERP suite.
 ERP platforms today are more accessible than ever for businesses that have outgrown QuickBooks.

 FAQs About Outgrowing QuickBooks